 Below we provide graphical summaries of each of these analyses.
 Where the electric heat pump uses less energy the bar goes above the zero-line.
 Where the gas option uses less energy, the bar goes below the zero line.
 Please note that according to RECS 2009 the average US home uses about 90 million Btu per year for space heating.
 The differences shown here are generally much smaller and thus while there are energy and carbon savings at stake, at the individual household level, they are not dramatic and hence getting homeowner attention may be difficult.

 Figure 1.
 Comparison of an 80% AFUE furnace with an 8.2 HSPF electric heat pump.

+Average HR for CA is 7260 for NG fired generation.

+In 2023 HSPF at 8.8 and AFUE 80 – a paragraph concerning future efficiency would be good

 Figure 2.
 Comparison of a 95% AFUE furnace with a 8.5 HSPF electric heat pump.